Get

 Labrador Origin & History

-Although celebrated for friendship with humans, Labs were developed to work.
+Although celebrated for their friendship with humans, Labrador Retrievers were developed to work.
 Predecessors of the breed assisted Newfoundland fishermen off the Labrador Sea shores in Canada.
 They worked diligently alongside their owners in freezing temperatures and icy waters.
 The dogs helped bring in nets and gather fish escaping from the lines.

-The Labrador as a working dog today
+The Labrador as a Working Dog Today

-Labs guide the vision-impaired, provide aid to autistic children, offer brace and mobility support, work as hearing dogs for the deaf and serve as diabetic alert dogs, to name a few of their service jobs.
-Of course Labs excel in sports, too, taking the podium in obedience, rally, tracking, dock diving and field trials.
+Labs guide the vision-impaired, provide aid to autistic children, offer brace and mobility support, work as hearing dogs for the deaf, and serve as diabetic alert dogs, to name a few of their service jobs.
+Of course, Labs excel in sports, too, taking the podium in obedience, rally, tracking, dock diving, and field trials.

 Temperament & Intelligence of the Labrador Retriever